The Luthier's Apprentice · Chapter 22

 The afternoon passed.
 The light from the north-facing windows moved across the workshop in the slow progression of the May afternoon, the light the clock, the clock the work, the work the setting of the sound post, the setting repeated, the repetition the practice, the practice the learning, the learning the craft.

-On the tenth attempt Giovanni tapped and the pitch was close, was very close, was within the range that Giovanni accepted, and he looked at her and he did not nod but his eyes changed, the change subtle, the change the teacher's recognition of the student's progress, the recognition that was not praise but acknowledgment, the acknowledgment that the skill was entering the hands, the skill of the soul, the skill of l'anima, the skill of the small dowel of spruce that determined the voice of the instrument.
+On the tenth attempt Giovanni tapped and the pitch was close, very close, within the range that he accepted, and he looked at her and did not nod.
+His eyes changed instead.
+Not praise.
+Acknowledgment that the skill was entering the hands.

 She held the setter in her hand.
 She held it the way she held all the tools now, with the familiarity that eight months of daily practice had developed, the familiarity that was not mastery but competence, the competence that was the foundation, the foundation on which the mastery would be built, the building the years, the years the craft.